jimahlstrom/HL2IOBoard/README.md

 ### Firmware Design

-The Pico listens to I2C address 0x1D and you can read and write to registers at this address.
-Writes always send one byte.
+The Pico listens to I2C address 0x1D and you can read and write to registers at this I2C address.
+Writes always send a one-byte address and one byte of data.
+Since the address is one byte, the data item is stored in a 256 byte array named "Registers".
-Reads always return four bytes of data.
-A read from a register returns that register and the next three.
-All registers are 8 bit and are initialized to zero at power on, and after a software reset.
+All registers are initialized to zero at power on and after a software reset.

-Since the register address is one byte, there are 256 registers.
-This is implemented as a 256 byte static array.
 You can write to any register, not just the ones in the table below.
+So a write to register REG_ANTENNA_TUNER (equal to 7) looks like this:

+Registers[REG_ANTENNA_TUNER] = datum;

+Reads always send a one byte address and return four bytes of data.
-In general, a read from a register returns the last value written, but there are exceptions noted in the table below.
+A read from register REG_ANTENNA_TUNER returns Registers[REG_ANTENNA_TUNER] and the next three registers.

-The polling loop in main.c can see all 256 registers and can implement an action for any register.
-Registers 200 and up can be claimed by SDR authors, and are used for features that are optional or unique to an SDR program.
+There are some exceptions to this general pattern and all are noted below.

+The Pico is an I2C slave device, so reads and writes result in a call to the interrupt service routine in i2c_slave_handler.c.
+This routine must return fast to avoid hanging the bus.
+So a typical program would not alter i2c_slave_handler.c.
+It would have a polling loop in main.c to check for changes in any registers it cares about and would perform needed actions there.

 #### Frequency Codes